bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 sending a `RESET_STREAM` frame (see {{Section 19.4 of QUIC-TRANSPORT}}) and a `STOP_SENDING` frame (see
 {{Section 19.5 of QUIC-TRANSPORT}}).

-When the user agent server abruptly cancels a request without perfoming any application processing, the request is considered "rejected".
+When the user agent server abruptly cancels a request without performing any application processing, the request is considered "rejected".
 The server SHOULD abort its response stream with the error code SIP3_REQUEST_REJECTED.
 In this context, "processed" means that some data from the request stream was passed to some higher layer of software that might have taken some action as a result.
 The user agent client can treat requests rejected by the user agent server as